didion22/portfolio/writing samples/UT-how-to-register.md

 >
 > The Online Registration System is only accessible during registration windows.
 To see when registration windows occur, check the [Registration Information Sheet](https://utdirect.utexas.edu/registrar/ris.WBX) for the student you are attempting to register.

-5. When loaded successfully, the Online Registration System will appear and display the current registration semester.
+* When loaded successfully, the Online Registration System will appear and display the current registration semester.
 Type the EID of the student you are attempting to register, then hit Enter on your keyboard.
+This will grant you access to the selected student's registration record.

    <img width="790" alt="Screenshot 2024-04-28 at 3 57 59 PM" src="https://github.com/didion22/portfolio/assets/77946386/51fb4691-8858-4a9b-90ee-16d295075d5f">

 ## Add a Class
-6. You now have access to an individual student's registration record.
-To register the student for a class, type `2` in the ACTION CODE field.
+* To register the student for a class, type `2` in the ACTION CODE field.

-7. In the UNIQUE field, type the `5-digit unique number` (e.g.: 50599) for the course you want to add to the student's schedule.
+* In the UNIQUE field, type the `5-digit unique number` (e.g.: 50599) for the course you want to add to the student's schedule.
 Course unique numbers can be found in the [Course Schedule](https://registrar.utexas.edu/schedules).

-8. Hit Enter on your keyboard.
+* Hit Enter on your keyboard.
 If added successfully, the course number will appear below, and the student's classes and hours should update.

    <img width="847" alt="added" src="https://github.com/didion22/portfolio/assets/77946386/1ba8eed5-c20d-432b-af61-1b2407106343">

 ## Drop a Class
-9. To drop a class from a student's schedule, type `3` in the ACTION CODE field.
+* To drop a class from a student's schedule, type `3` in the ACTION CODE field.

-10. In the UNIQUE field, type the `5-digit unique number` for the course you want to drop from a student's schedule.
+* In the UNIQUE field, type the `5-digit unique number` for the course you want to drop from a student's schedule.

-11. Hit Enter on your keyboard.
+* Hit Enter on your keyboard.
 The dropped course should disappear from the student's class schedule, and the student's classes and hours should update accordingly.

 ## Change a Class Grading Basis